-The Successor Agency has agreed under Section 5.1 of the Indenture to provide certain reports, certifications, annual financial information and operating data.
-As provided in the Indenture, this Annual Report is being prepared for publication with EMMA for the benefit of the 2014 NDAPP Bondholder.
+The Successor Agency has agreed under Section 5.1 of the Indenture of Trust dated August 1, 2014 (the "Indenture"), by and between the Successor Agency and U.S. Bank National Association, as trustee, to provide certain reports, certifications, annual financial information and operating data.
+As provided in the Indenture, this Annual Report is being prepared for publication with the Electronic Municipal Market Access ("EMMA"), a service of the Municipal Securities Rulemaking Board, for the benefit of the 2014 NDAPP Bondholders.